mackenziemitchell6/CannabiClass/README.md

 By Mackenzie Mitchell

 ## Overview
 The purpose of this project was to classify strains of cannabis as indica, sativa, or hybrid using a classification model.
 The data was obtained from The Strain API and from web scraping WikiLeaf.
-I was able to classify cannabis strains based on their effects with accuracy of 68.6% using a Logistic Regression model.
+I was able to classify cannabis strains based on their effects with accuracy of 68.6% using a Logistic Regression one-vs-all model.
 ### Process
 Dummy Baseline Model
 Classification models with all features